tuky191/message_board_dapp/README.md

-# message_board_dapp
+# terra-forum
-my simple message board app, using terra network as backend
+First iteration of messaging forum based on terra blockchain